Python Automation & Pipeline Integration for Geospatial Data Lineage & Provenance Tracking Systems

 Orchestrating Lineage with Modern Workflow Engines

 Standalone Python scripts lack the scheduling, retry logic, and dependency management required for enterprise geospatial operations.
-Workflow orchestrators like Apache Airflow, Prefect, or Dagster provide the control plane necessary to scale lineage-aware pipelines.
-The Apache Airflow Documentation outlines how DAGs (Directed Acyclic Graphs) can be instrumented to capture execution state, but native Airflow logging does not natively track spatial data dependencies.
+Workflow orchestrators like Apache Airflow, Prefect, or Dagster provide the control plane necessary to scale lineage-aware pipelines, and the choice between the two most common options is weighed in Prefect vs Airflow for Geospatial Provenance.
+The Apache Airflow Documentation outlines how DAGs (Directed Acyclic Graphs) can be instrumented to capture execution state, but native Airflow logging does not track spatial data dependencies—that requires custom lineage operators.

 To bridge this gap, engineers must extend orchestrator callbacks to emit custom lineage events.
 Pre-task hooks capture input hashes and environment snapshots.
 Post-task hooks record output artifacts, execution duration, and success/failure states.
 These events are serialized and pushed to the centralized registry via REST APIs or message brokers.